techsplanet/CodeSphere/docs/decisions.md

 **Reasoning**

-- Prevents type drift between UI, APIs, and database
+- Prevents type drift between UI, APIs, and persistence
-- Enables safe evolution of persistence and services
+- Enables safe evolution of database and services
-- Makes system semantics explicit
+- Makes system semantics explicit and reviewable

 **Outcome**

 - Domain meaning is frozen early
 - Implementations conform to contracts, not the reverse
+- Zod schemas act as the single source of truth

 ---